125 Beacon was designed by architect Alden Frink and built in 1865-1866 by builder Albert Hannibal Kelsey, for speculative sale.

-“On the lot no. 125 Beacon street a house has just been started which is to be built from plans by Alden Frink, the architect.
+An August 19, 1865, article in the Boston Daily Advertiser reported that “on the lot no. 125 Beacon street a house has just been started which is to be built from plans by Alden Frink, the architect.
 A. H. Kelsey is the builder.
-This house is to be four stories high with basement and French roof, brown-stone front, twenty-two and a half by seventy feet, and to be built in good style in keeping with other houses in the neighborhood.”
+This house is to be four stories high with basement and French roof, brown-stone front, 22½ by 70 feet, and to be built in good style in keeping with other houses in the neighborhood.”
+A September 8, 1865, Boston Evening Transcript article added that it would be “finished inside with black walnut and pine.”

 Albert Hannibal Kelsey, who built 125 Beacon, was a building contractor and mill engineer best known for his extensive work in Lewiston, Maine, where he built the canal and guard locks, planned the streets, and built the Bates, Hill, Androscoggin, Lewiston, and Continental Mills, and the DeWitt Hotel.
 He and his wife, Charlotte (Upton) Kelsey, lived in Belmont.